Analysis | North Carolina Republicans’ long track record of unconstitutional laws

 - The General Assembly subsequently drew new legislative districts, which were themselves racial gerrymanders, according to the same federal court.

 - In 2013, the General Assembly enacted a strict voter-ID law that also ended same-day voter registration, shortened the early voting period and ended the practice of out-of-precinct voting.
-A federal court found that the purpose of the bill wasn’t to prevent voter fraud, but rather to disenfranchise black voters “with almost surgical precision.”
+A federal court found that the purpose of the bill wasn’t to prevent voter fraud but, rather, to disenfranchise black voters “with almost surgical precision.”
 It was struck down.

 - In 2013 and 2015, the General Assembly redrew district maps for Wake County’s Board of Education and Board of Commissioners shortly after Democrats won control over those boards.
 A federal court ruled that the General Assembly’s intent in drawing the maps was to reestablish Republican control, and the districts were overturned.